 Stay active, make sure you’re getting enough protein in your diet, eat complex carbs and good, unsaturated fats.
 So many times I’ll see people high up in the company I work for who make an impressive income, but are some of the most fat, unhealthy, out of shape individuals I’ve ever come across.
 What good is money and financial success without your health?
 Obviously health is extremely important which is why I’ve listed it as number two.

 #3 Have a list of written goals.
 Read them often and update them as necessary.
-You have to have a clearly defined purpose in life and you need to know what it is you’re working towards accomplishing both over the next few years and also much longer down the road in life.
+You have to have a clearly defined purpose in life.
+You need to know what it is you’re working towards accomplishing, both over the next few years, and also much longer down the road in life.

 Have a vision and bring that vision into reality.
-I’ve come to notice that sometimes I’ll lose motivation or get a little complacent with my day to day life, but when I read my goals I become realigned with my purpose and it motivates me to regain focus and push forward to make my dreams a reality.
+I’ve come to notice that sometimes I’ll lose motivation, or get a little complacent with my day to day life.
+When I read my goals I become realigned with my purpose and it motivates me to regain focus, pushing forward to make my dreams a reality.

 #5 This one goes hand in hand with #4.
 Read.
 Anything you’re interested, want to know more about, or feel will benefit your life, read as much as you can on these subjects.
-If you’re going to work out, read about methodologies for accomplishing your goals and getting the body your desire.
-If you want to improve your diet read about nutrition.
-If you want to learn about emotions, the subconscious mind and the influence it has on you, relationships, finance, investing, real estate, whatever it is that you enjoy, read about it and expand your knowledge.
+If you’re going to work out, read about methodologies for accomplishing your goals, and getting the body you desire.
+If you want to improve your diet, read about nutrition.
+If you want to learn about emotions, the subconscious mind, and the influence it has on you, relationships, finance, investing, real estate, whatever it is that you enjoy, read about it, and expand your knowledge.

 I already touched upon this in #1.
 Every once in awhile I’ll go on amazon and order a bunch of books on a variety of topics.
 Then I’ll go through them and pick out whatever it is that peaks my interest at the time.
 I also have a nook that’s loaded with dozens of books.
 My writing ability would be much weaker if I didn’t read regularly.